Karim-308/Function-Plotter/README.md

 ## Prerequisites

-You need to have Python installed on your machine (Python 3.7 or later is recommended).
+You need to have Python installed on your machine (Python 3.11 or less is recommended in order for PySide2 to work).
 Additionally, you should install the following packages:

 ```bash
 pip install PySide2 numpy matplotlib